openjdk/jdk/doc/building.md

 ## TL;DR (Instructions for the Impatient)

-If you are eager to try out building the JDK, these simple steps works most of the time.
+If you are eager to try out building the JDK, these simple steps work most of the time.
 They assume that you have installed Git (and Cygwin, MSYS2 or WSL if running on Windows), and want to clone the main-line JDK repository.